 Denver, CO Office Overview

-As of mid-2017 the Greater Denver office market encompasses nearly 53 million square feet of existing office space in properties larger than 50,000 square feet.
-Denver's central location in the U.S. attracts both traditional and high-tech business that require Class A office space and help to drive the ongoing growth of the Denver commercial real estate market.
+As of mid-2017, the Greater Denver office market encompassed nearly 53 million square feet of completed office space in properties larger than 50,000 square feet.
+The city’s key Midwestern location attracts enterprises operating in both traditional and non-traditional industries, which drive a robust demand for office space in Downtown Denver and surrounding submarkets.

 Denver, CO Office Inventory Description

 Nearly 67% of the office space in Denver is Class A or A+, while Class B office space accounts for roughly 32% of market inventory.
 A strong blend of aerospace, telecommunications and technology industries maintains a robust demand for Class A office space on the market.

 Office space in Lodo is among the most highly sought-after in Denver, home to world-class office property that is developed to meet the demands of both traditional and non-traditional tenants.
 With excellent access to the I-70, the I-25, and Denver Union Station, this submarket is home to prime office buildings such as the Millennium Financial Center and the Lodo Towers.

 Cherry Creek office space also includes notable commercial developments such as the Madison Plaza, 200 Columbine, the Janus Capital Group World Headquarters Building, and the Coors Foundation Headquarters Building.

 - 50k to 100k SF: 7,963,212 SF / 10.43% of total office

 - 100k to 500k SF: 43,099,021 SF / 56.44% of total office

 - 500k to 1M SF: 17,652,242 SF / 23.12% of total office